 New employees can also learn a great deal of information about a company’s product by reading the articles in a knowledge base.

 Advice # 8 – Do Not Underestimate The Value of Email

 It is important for companies not to underestimate the value of email, which in many cases is still a very effective channel even though it is not the most technologically sophisticated.
 Even though email is not cutting-edge technology, Econsultancy reports a large number of medium companies still lack the technical skills to handle their email channel.
 While the actual process is infinitely more complex, the below graph explains the tripartite structure of how email works.

 When companies grow to appreciate how email works, companies start to learn how various marketing tools can leverage how recipients obtain email.

 It is also critical companies promptly respond to concerns that consumers have even if the consumer sends an email.
 If companies do not promptly response (or do not respond at all) to emails sent by consumers, there is a substantial risk that a consumer will decide to obtain the services of another company.

 When companies consider managing multiple lines and quickly responding to customers on each of these, it is easy to feel overwhelmed.
 Fortunately, technology has helped to resolve many obstacles encountered by companies.
-Automation particularly has helped many companies successfully handle multiple lines of communication.
+Automation particularly has helped many companies successfully handle multi-channel support communication.

-In developing these relationships, technology allows companies to gather data from each line of communications.
-This data can then be analyzed to determine both the strengths and weakness in each one of a company’s lines of communication.
+In developing these relationships, technology allows companies to gather data from each line of Multi-channel support communication.
+This data can then be analyzed to determine both the strengths and weaknesses in each one of a company’s lines of communication.